schmiedc/OrgaMapper/index.md

 The image analysis plugin solves 3 core image analysis tasks:

-1. Nucleus segmentation: The nucleus is segmented using an intensity threshold.
+1. Nucleus segmentation: the nucleus is segmented using an intensity threshold.
 Nuclei at the edge of the field of view are rejected.
 The generated masks are filtered for size and shape.

-2. Cell segmentation: Cells are segmented using an intensity threshold.
+2. Cell segmentation: cells are segmented using an intensity threshold.
 Touching cells are separated using a marker controlled watershed.
 The cell ROIs are filtered such that each cell contains 1 nucleus.
 Cells are further filered by size and shape.

-3. Organelle detection: We use a blob detection to detect individual organelles to locate their number and the position within the cell.
+3. Organelle detection: we use a blob detection to detect individual organelles to locate their number and the position within the cell.

 External segmentations and detections: Segmentations of nuclei and/or cells as well as the detection of organelles can be provided externally.